Victoria’s Secret’s Lorena Rae Lies On The Beach In A Plunging Bikini

 The beauty has modeled several different looks from Devon’s line.
 Multiple photos of the star in her swimwear have been posted to social media over the past few months.

 Lorena has even joined forces with Devon herself to show off pieces from the collection.
-One sizzling snap posted back in November featured the two Victoria’s Secret models as they matched in white bikinis as they did a little sunbathing together.
+One sizzling snap posted back in November featured the two Victoria’s Secret models as they matched in white bikinis and did a little sunbathing together.

-Lorena also serves as a swimwear model for the brand Sold & Striped and recently did a full backbend in one of the company’s strapless bikinis.
+Lorena also serves as a swimwear model for the brand Sold & Striped, and she recently did a full backbend in one of the company’s strapless bikinis.